Ariel2400/AP2-Ex2/README.md

    3. now the app is running:
         1. for user story 1 go to : "http://127.0.0.1:8080/".
               That would lead you to our app.
 The app support the next functionality:
-                - choose an algorithm type  for the anomalie detection.
+                - choose an algorithm type  for the anomaly detection.
                 - choose a csv file who doesn't contains anomalies.
                 - choose a csv file whi might contains anomalies.
                 - press submit and you'll see information about the files and the anomalies at it.